lugmenn/portfolio/2024_04_watershedprojections.md

 ## Business problem and financial restrictions

 Watershed Properties deals with the management of its clients' real estate properties.
 One of them was interested in knowing how much could the profits increase if he entered the short-term rental market (on platforms like Airbnb).
 At the time of the petition, he owned 234 properties set for long-term rents.
 The client was open to convert those properties, from long-term to short-term rentals, in which the annual profit had an increase of at least $6,000.
 Due to this, each long-term property had to be compared to a similar one used for short-term rents, considering its property type, location and cost.

+The data extraction and part of its transformation was completed using [SQL queries](https://lugmenn.github.io/portfolio/2024_03_watershed_database).
+Then, it was loaded into Excel, where its transformation was completed for the analysis.

 The final calculations of the net profits had to consider certain expenses and the ROI: